 Active travel, most obviously walking and cycling within and between communities, provides a key opportunity for this physical exercise.
 Unfortunately, many people, especially those with children, are put off walking and cycling due to traffic speeds.
 A Brake and Churchill survey found almost six in ten UK parents (59%) had witnessed drivers speeding close to their child’s school or nursery.[xxx]

-The average number of walking trips per person has decreased by 27% since 1995 in Britain, and less than a quarter (22%) of journeys and just 3% of miles travelled in Britain are now on foot.[xxxi]
+In 2016, including short walks, people walked an average of 198 miles, or around 4 miles per week, and a quarter (25%) of journeys and just 3% of miles travelled in Britain are now on foot.[xxxi]

 Similarly, cycling still only accounts for a very small proportion of journeys in Britain, and road safety is a major factor in putting many people off.
 Just 2% of journeys and 1% of miles travelled are made by bike.[xxxii]

 Women, non-cyclists and older age groups showed higher levels of concern over roads being too dangerous to cycle on.[xxxiii]